jean-pepe/NONSENSE_generator/Design Document/SystemTest.md

    When I chose a sentence structure,
    Then the structure of the generated sentence should be the same.
 4. Given I'm an administrator,
-   When the user marks the option,
+   When the user marks the option and the system generates a random sentence,
    Then the system should display the toxicity score.
 5. Given I'm an administrator,
    When the user types a sentence in a language different from English